UCL/artcat/README.md

 This repository contains the Stata package, plus code for testing and simulation.

 ## Directories
-* package - artcat program
-* test - testing programs and output
+* package - artcat program, plus testing programs and output
 * simulation - code for simulation study in Stata Journal paper
 * moreado - ado-files used by test and simulation

 ## Installation within Stata
-You should be able to install this package from SSC.
+You should be able to install this package from SSC, using:
+- `ssc install artcat`

-To install it from github, use one of these:
+To install the latest version from github, use:
-- `github install UCL/artcat, path(package)`
 - `net from https://raw.githubusercontent.com/UCL/artcat/master/package/`

 ## Publication